sampsyo/cs6120/content/blog/2019-11-17-chlorophyll/index.md

 Instead of writing new transformation rules, the authors search for an optimized program in the space of candidate programs.
 One way to do this is through superoptimization.

 *Superoptimization* is the process of searching the space of all instruction sequences and verifying the candidate programs against a reference implementation with naively-generated code.
 Unfortunately, according to this paper, superoptimization only scales to roughly 25 instructions.
-However, there has been more recent work to mitigate this with increased contextual information and early pruning of invalid candidate programs.[[4]](#4)
+However, there has been more recent work to mitigate this with increased contextual information and early pruning of invalid candidate programs [[4]](#4).

 #### Naive Code Generation
 In order to create this reference implementation, each per-core program is translated to machine code.
 Each operation in the high-level program is stored in a *superoptimizable unit*.